ninoxdb/ninox-dev-cli/README.md

 This command will upload the locally stored configuration files for the database with ID 5678 to the Database with id 1234 in the DEV environment.

+# Capabilities

+- Update and edit scripts for Table and Field events
+- Write and modify scripts for business process automation
+- Work offline with database configurations

+# Limitations

+- Cannot create new databases
+- Cannot add new tables or fields
+- Cannot modify existing field structures
+- Not designed for making schema changes (tables/fields)

+Important: All schema changes (tables/fields) must be made exclusively through the Ninox application, not the Ninox CLI.

 # Usage
 <!-- usage -->
 ```sh-session